leekshaffer/Epi-QEs/README.md

 Materials for a workshop on quasi-experimental methods (difference-in-differences and synthetic control) in epidemiology

-Created by Lee Kennedy-Shaffer, PhD in May–June 2024.
+Created by Lee Kennedy-Shaffer, PhD in May 2024.
 See <https://leekshaffer.com> or email [lee.kennedy-shaffer\@yale.edu](mailto:lee.kennedy-shaffer@yale.edu) for information.

 First presented at the Society for Epidemiologic Research Annual Meeting, June 2024.
+Updated for 2025.

 ## Description of Directories: